vernisaz/simhttp/README.md

 files supporting [CGI](https://www.rfc-editor.org/rfc/rfc3875).
 ## History
 I've implemented TJWS back in 1999.
 It has the purpose to run and debug small web applications.
-However the interest to Java dropped recent years, so I decided to use Rust for a similar server.
+However an interest to Java dropped recent years, so I decided to use Rust for a similar server.

 TRWS - is a successor of TJWS, but instead of servlets it runs CGI web applications which can be written in any language including Rust.
 It also supports websocket endpoints.
 They can be applications supporting the standard OS piping.
 Such approach is more beneficial than offered by Rocket A web framework for Rust gear Rust.
 Although web applications can look not so slick as when used the Rocket.
-If you use **hyper**, then you need to build a server for the particular use case.
-SimHttp uses a lose coupling approach when you do not need to rebuild a server for every case.
+Since SimHttp uses a lose coupling approach when you do not need to rebuild the server for every case, it is more beneficial against such Rust servers as **hyper**.
-It's also CI/CD friendly.
+O|bviosly SimHttp is CI/CD friendly.

 ## Building
-RustBee scripting file is provided to build the server.
+A RustBee script file is provided to build the server.
 There are 4 dependencies from the micro libraries crates pool.
 They should be cloned and built first.
 - [RightSlash](https://github.com/vernisaz/right_slash)
 - [SimJSON](https://github.com/vernisaz/simjson)